drewww/prism/_sources/making-a-roguelike/part4.rst.txt

 Giving the player HP
 --------------------

-The first thing we're going to want to do is go ahead and give the player a Health component.
+The first thing we're going to do is give the player a ``Health`` component.

 .. code:: lua

-    -- player.lua
-    prism.components.Health(10)
+    prism.components.Health(10),

 Creating the attack component
 -----------------------------

-We need a component to hold information about attackers, for now just damage.
+We need a component to hold information about attackers.
+For now, it will just hold how much damage they deal.

 .. code:: lua